 It is about 150 miles north of Edinburg along the coast, you will come to Flour Bluff, a part of Corpus Christi.
 The suburban area is known as the childhood home to actor Lou Diamond Phillips.
 The 55-year-old starred in a number of major movies such as “La Bamba,” “Courage Under Fire” and “Young Guns” in the 1980s and ’90s and had a recurring role on the “Longmire” TV series as well.

 He was recently in the news after his arrest on suspicion of driving while intoxicated.

 The Texas native was in his hometown to deliver a speech at the time of his DWI arrest.
-According to a report, a police officer had pulled a vehicle over for a traffic stop when Phillips drove up behind the patrol car and asked the officer for directions.
+According to a report, a police officers had pulled a vehicle over for a traffic stop when Phillips drove up behind the patrol car and asked the officers for directions.

-The officer apparently suspected that the veteran actor was impaired.
-Several sobriety tests were administered, the officer later reported; Diamonds failed them all.
+The officers apparently suspected that the veteran actor was impaired.
+Several sobriety tests were administered, the officers later reported; Diamonds failed them all.

 His blood alcohol content (BAC) was measured at 0.20 percent, more than twice the Texas legal limit of 0.08 percent.
 However, the Texas Department of Transportation says “a person is also intoxicated if impaired due to alcohol or other drugs regardless of BAC.”

 DOT notes that a first offense can result in: